British Tar (1803 ship)

 British Tar was launched at Shields in 1803.
 She first appeared in Lloyd's Register (LR) in 1803.

-British Tar may have been the transport f that name that participated in the Battle of Copenhagen (1807).
+British Tar may have been the transport of that name that participated in the Battle of Copenhagen (1807).
 She was one of several transports that the commander-in-chief had ordered to be armed and that were carrying pennants.

 British Tar was last listed in 1811 with unchanged data.